 BSD 3-Clause License: The Basics

 BSD licenses are permissive, meaning that they don’t require very much from users of the licensed open source software.
 In fact, the requirements of the BSD 3-Clause License are very similar to those of the widely used MIT License.
-And like the MIT License, the BSD 3-Clause is short (if not necessarily easy to understand).
+And, like the MIT License, the BSD 3-Clause is short (albeit with a few important nuances).

 Requirements